-The Scientific and Technical Advisory Committee (STAC) observes and informs the trajectory and decisions taken by Renaissance Fusion, to help guide the startup toward the creation of its simplified stellarator and the realization of fusion.
+The Senior Technical Advisor Committee (STAC) provides guidance on strategic, scientific, and technical aspects, research priorities, and technological advancements, to help ensure that Renaissance Fusion’s initiatives remain at the forefront of innovation while addressing global energy challenges.
 Its members are internationally renowned professionals specializing in our three technology pillars: fusion science, HTS, and liquid metals.

 Fusion Science experts